mastovija/school-42-projects/libft/README.md

 **Libft** is a custom implementation of some essential functions from the C standard library, written entirely from scratch.
 This was the first major project at [42 Berlin](https://42berlin.de) and serves as a foundation for all later projects.

+This project was an essential first step into low-level programming, helping me understand what really happens behind higher-level abstractions.

 ---

 ## 🧠 Project Goals